Electronic-Old-Persian-Library/Old-Persian-Cuneiform-OCR/README.md

 eBL has developed models for Babylonian cuneiform but I am going to develop my models for Old Persian cuneiform.

-## 3 OCR models are developed in this repository:
+## Three OCR models are developed in this repository:
 - ``` yolo_cnn_old_persian ```
 - ``` tessearct_old_persian ```
 - ``` easyocr_old_persian ```
 ## Current status of these 3 OCR models:
 - ``` yolo_cnn_old_persian ``` : is not completed yet.
 -  ``` tessearct_old_persian ``` is completed.
--  ``` easyocr_old_persian ``` is completed but needs more optimization.
+-  ``` easyocr_old_persian ``` is completed but needs more optimization and real data.

+Melanee: Since I was looking for an OCR model for Old Persian language, I have not implemented image pre-processing for my models yet and they work on just black and white images.
+You can use [custom images](https://github.com/Melanee-Melanee/Old-Persian-Cuneiform-OCR/tree/master/other/custom%20images) to use my OCR models.

 ## easyocr_old_persian

-This model is developed based on [EasyOCR](https://github.com/JaidedAI/EasyOCR/blob/master/custom_model.md) repository for a custum model.
+This model is still under developing and is based on [EasyOCR](https://github.com/JaidedAI/EasyOCR/blob/master/custom_model.md) repository for a custum model.
 If you see any error please check [issues](https://github.com/JaidedAI/EasyOCR/issues)

 Trainer notebook: